×

 This knowledge has had a profound effect on me throughout my life.
 It has given me comfort and motivation, especially as I have gotten older.
 At times when I have felt an urge to relax on my church commitments, I have felt a stronger urge to push forward, knowing that giving in may provide temporary relief but would ultimately have an eternal impact I would not be pleased with.

-In those moments, I have had words go through my head similar to what Elder Jeffrey R. Holland, president of the Quorum of the Twelve Apostles in The Church of Jesus Christ of Latter-day Saints, once said.
+In those moments, I have had words go through my head similar to what Jeffrey R. Holland, acting president of the Quorum of the Twelve Apostles in The Church of Jesus Christ of Latter-day Saints, once said.

 “Salvation never was easy.
 We are The Church of Jesus Christ, this is the truth, and he is our Great Eternal Head.
 How could we believe it would be easy for us when it was never ever easy for him?”